 The container sends a cookie to the client.
 The client will then return the cookie on each subsequent request to the server, unambiguously associating the request with a session.
-The standard name of the session tracking cookie must be JSESSIONID, which must be supported by all 3.0 compliant containers.
+The standard name of the session tracking cookie must be JSESSIONID.
 Containers may allow the name of the session tracking cookie to be customized through container specific configuration.